wldntrnr/1clickJP/README.md

 Thus, it is always one button press to Hiragana from any selected layout, be it English or any other.

 I used F1-F3 and Capslock since they are fairly useless to me.
-You can use any keys/combination you like, just replace mine with yours.
+You can use any keys/combination you like, just replace mine with yours in the script.

 ### How to use
 You can either install AutoHotKey and use a script (.ahk) to compile your own EXE file (RMB > Compile)